Book a Tour →

 🏙️ Brisbane Winner

 Brisbane's food scene has genuinely come of age and now rivals Melbourne and Sydney in depth.
 The restaurant clusters at Howard Smith Wharves, Fish Lane, Fortitude Valley and West End cover every cuisine and price point.
-The Gresham, Longtime, Agnes Restaurant and Same Same have put Brisbane firmly on the national food map.
+Agnes Restaurant, Same Same, Longtime and The Gresham have put Brisbane firmly on the national food map.
 The quality of casual dining — from bánh mì shops to world-class ramen — is exceptional.

 🏄 Gold Coast

-The Gold Coast's restaurant scene is better than its reputation — Broadbeach in particular has excellent options (Rick Shores, Etsu Izakaya) and the Burleigh Heads precinct has outstanding cafes.
-But the overall depth is thinner than Brisbane, the tourist-trap-to-good-restaurant ratio is higher in Surfers Paradise, and prices in the upmarket venues are steep.
-Still better than it was five years ago.
+The Gold Coast's restaurant scene is better than its reputation — Broadbeach in particular has excellent options (Rick Shores for waterfront seafood, Etsu Izakaya for exceptional Japanese) and the Burleigh Heads precinct has outstanding cafés.
+But overall depth is thinner than Brisbane, and the tourist-trap-to-good-restaurant ratio is higher in Surfers Paradise.
+Better than it was five years ago, improving steadily.

 🎭 Cultural Attractions